JustinBeckwith/retry-axios/README.md

     // Retry twice on errors that don't return a response (ENOTFOUND, ETIMEDOUT, etc).
     noResponseRetries: 2,

     // Milliseconds to delay at first.
 Defaults to 100.
+Only considered when backoffType is 'static'
     retryDelay: 100,

     // HTTP methods to automatically retry.
 Defaults to: